knox-networks/github-actions/README.md

 * **_THIS IS A PUBLIC REPOSITORY.
 BE VERY CAREFUL NOT TO EXPOSE SENSITIVE ORGANIZATIONAL DETAILS SUCH AS ACCOUNT_** **_NUMBERS, ETC. THESE ITEMS SHOULD BE PROVIDED VIA SECRETS VARIABLES AND INJECTED VIA PRIVATE CALLER WORKFLOWS._**
-* Currently, GitHub requires that shared workflows in remote repositories maintain the same `.github` directory structure as if the workflow existed in the calling repository.
-It would be helpful to organize workflows in various subdirectories based on tech stack.
-However, reusable workflows and actions exist in `.github/workflows` and `.github/actions` respectively.
+* It would be helpful to organize the workflows and actions within this repository by subdirectory based on associated tech stack.
+However, GitHub requires that shared workflows in remote repositories maintain the same `.github` directory structure as if the workflow existed in the calling repository.
+Therefore, the reusable actions and workflows in this repository must exist in the `.github/actions` and `.github/workflows` directories respectively.

 ## Usage